 Oh, and the "g" key has no function whatsoever in this game.

-I wrote this game to try out some ideas for artificial intelligence routines.
+I wrote this game in April 1999 to try out some ideas for artificial intelligence routines.
 I wanted to make a game where the enemies always did the smartest thing possible; where they worked in teams to get you, and where you'd have to think to avoid them.
 There is just one kind of enemy, but it uses every trick in the book to get you - even psychological tactics.

 From an aesthetic perspective, I've tried to make the monsters look like computer game enemies did in the early/mid-eighties; they're Bubble Bobble/Mr Do! enemy clones.